Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Staffordshire and are not the council.
 About us

-However, Ofsted also identified areas for improvement.
-The evaluation of quality through audits was sometimes considered optimistic, with missed opportunities to improve practice.
-The quality of recording of initial public and partner contacts, currently handled by the council's contact centre, required further improvement, with plans in place to bring this function in-house to the integrated front door.
-Caseloads for some social workers were noted as being too high, impacting their capacity to meet practice standards, although improvements in management oversight were observed, requiring more consistency.
+However, areas for improvement were identified.
+The evaluation of quality through audits was sometimes optimistic, leading to missed opportunities.
+The quality of initial contact recording by the council's contact centre required further improvement, with plans in place to bring this function in-house to the integrated front door.
+Caseloads for social workers were sometimes too high, impacting the capacity to meet practice standards, although management oversight was improving.
+The quality of assessments needed to better capture the wider lived experience of families and their community support networks.

 Work Programme

 Helen Phillips provided an update on the committee's work programme.
-The minutes from the February meeting were not included in this agenda as the agenda was published shortly after the meeting.
-Two sets of minutes will be presented at the April meeting.
-An informal work programme planning session had taken place on 2 March, with decisions made regarding timing and priorities for the next municipal year.
-The elective home education working group is nearing the conclusion of its work, with a meeting arranged with young people who are electively home-educated in early April.
-Their conclusions and recommendations will be reported back to the committee.
-A membership change was also noted, with Rhys Mandry replacing Helen Williams on the committee.
+The agreed ways forward from a work programme planning session on 2 March had been circulated.
+The Elective Home Education working group was nearing the conclusion of its work, with a meeting planned with young people receiving home education in April, after which their report and recommendations will be presented to the committee.
+A membership change was also noted, with Councillor Rhys Mandry replacing Councillor Helen Williams.
+The committee resolved to note the changes to the work programme.

 Attendees